-- Pick all dals for stones and dirt.
-Wash them thoroughly.
+Pick all dals for stones and dirt and wash them thoroughly.
 Cook in pressure cooker with 4 cups of water, turmeric powder and salt.

-- Once the cooker starts whistling, reduce heat and let it cook for 10 minutes.
-Turn off the heat.
+Once the cooker starts whistling, reduce the heat and let it cook.
+Turn off the heat after 10 minutes.

-- Heat ghee in a pan.
-Add cumin seeds and asafoetida and wait till they puff up.
+Heat ghee in a pan and add cumin seeds and asafoetida.
+Wait till they puff up.

-- Now add chili powder, coriander powder and amchur and stir for a few seconds.
+Now add chili powder, coriander powder and amchur and stir for a few seconds.
+Make sure that the spices don’t burn.
 Turn off the heat.

-- Mix the tempering into the dal.
+Mix the tempering into the dal.
 Add garam masala and tamarind pulp and combine everything well.
 Garnish with chopped coriander leaves.
+Dal is ready.

-- Pour ghee on top of hot baatis.
+Pour ghee on top of the hot baatis.

-- Break baatis a bit and pour more ghee and serve with hot dal.
+Break baatis a bit and pour more ghee.
+Dal Baati are ready to serve.